-D. G. Beetner et al., "Laboratories Teaching Concepts in Microcontrollers and Hardware-Software Co-design," Proceedings of the 30th Annual Frontiers in Education Conference, 2000, Institute of Electrical and Electronics Engineers (IEEE), Jan 2000.
+D. G. Beetner et al., "Laboratories Teaching Concepts in Microcontrollers and Hardware-Software Co-Design," Proceedings of the 30th Annual Frontiers in Education Conference (2000, Kansas City, MO), vol. 2, pp. S1C-1 - S1C-5, Institute of Electrical and Electronics Engineers (IEEE), Oct 2000.

 Electrical and Computer Engineering